Doc. dr. Marko Štrok

 Marko Štrok

-Research programme: Modelling and environmental impact assessment of processes and energy technologies
+Research programme: Modelling and impact assessemnt in the environment and energy sector

-Training topic: Development of new radiochemical methods for the characterization of radioactive waste
+Training topic: Development of new radiochemical methods and their application to solving societal challenges